pauldougan/static-pandoc/index.md

-# hello html from pandoc
+# generate html with pandoc And host on paas

 Example web page published from markdown using pandoc